riscv/sail-riscv/doc/ReadingGuide.md

   emulators.
-This file also contains the externally selectable options for platform behavior, such as the handling of misaligned memory accesses, the handling of PTE dirty-bit updates during address translation, etc.
+This file also contains the externally selectable options for platform behavior, such as the handling of misaligned memory accesses, the handling of PTE dirty-bit updates during address translation, etc.  These platform options can be specified via command line switches in the C and OCaml emulators.

 - `riscv_mem.sail` contains the functions that convert accesses to physical addresses into accesses to physical memory, or MMIO accesses to the devices provided by the platform, or into the appropriate access fault.
+This file also contains definitions that are used in the weak memory concurrency model.

 - `riscv_vmem.sail` describes the S-mode address translation.
 It contains the definitions and processing of the page-table entries